amirkhasru123/project8bc/verilog/chipverify/3buildingblocks/readme.txt

 	fourBitLeftShift.v

 ####Initial Block
-	A set of Verilog statements are usually executed sequentially in a simulation.
-These statements are placed inside a procedural block.
-There are mainly two types of procedural blocks in Verilog - initial and always
+	A set of Verilog statements are usually executed sequentially.
+These statements are placed mainly inside of either initial or always

 	initial begin
 		//Code